Zora Neale Hurston: Genius of the South

 The pilgrim was none other than Alice Walker, who ten years later would win the Pulitzer Prize for her hugely acclaimed and best-selling novel The Color Purple.
 She was also the figure largely responsible for bringing to light the all but forgotten work of Zora Neale Hurston, now viewed as one of the most important black writers of the 20th century.

-Hurston was born January 7, 1891 as the fifth of eight children in a Notasulga, Alabama, household.
-When she was three, the family moved to Eatonville, Florida – the first all-black township to be incorporated in the United States – where her preacher father eventually became mayor.
-Hurston described Eatonville as “a city of five lakes, three croquet courts, three hundred brown skins, three hundred good swimmers, plenty guavas, two schools, and no jailhouse."
+Hurston was born Jan.
+7, 1891, the fifth of eight children in a Notasulga, Alabama, household.
+When she was 3, the family moved to Eatonville, Florida – the first all-black township to be incorporated in the United States – where her preacher father eventually became mayor.
+Hurston described Eatonville as “a city of five lakes, three croquet courts, three hundred brown skins, three hundred good swimmers, plenty of guavas, two schools, and no jailhouse.”
 It was an idyllic setting where, unlike most African-Americans of her generation, Hurston was isolated from the humiliations of segregation.

-But when her mother died when Hurston was 13, her world was forever changed.
+But when she was 13, her mother died and her world was forever changed.
 Her father hastily remarried, and Hurston and the new bride violently quarreled.
 Hurston was sent to boarding school in Jacksonville, Florida.
 She was soon expelled, and had to make ends meet by becoming a maid to a singer with the travelling Gilbert & Sullivan show.
-Eventually she wound up in Baltimore, where, at age 26, she resumed her high school education.
+Eventually she wound up in Baltimore, where at 26, she resumed her high school education.

 Her efforts won her admission first to Howard University and later a scholarship to Barnard University as its first black student.
-There she would work with noted anthropologists Margaret Mead and Ruth Benedict before earning her bachelor’s degree at age 36 in 1927.
+There she would work with noted anthropologists Margaret Mead and Ruth Benedict before earning her bachelor’s degree in 1927 when she was 36.
 She would also be mentored by Franz Boas, whose then radical ideas about the richness and import of indigenous cultures would shape much of her later work.

 It was while doing field research in Haiti that she penned her second novel, Their Eyes Were Watching God.
 The book was written in a mere seven weeks (Hurston tended to dash off her novels, seeing them as secondary to her ethnographic research) and is now hailed as a classic of American literature.